mahes-a/StagingBuild/README.md

  -  Use the CDC function fn_cdc_get_all_changes_  or fn_cdc_get_net_changes_  to retrieve the delta between the previous run and current run
  -  Copy the delta data into Parquet files and make a transient copy to processing folder
  -  The copy of processing folder will be deleted after curation , this way you keep the actual data landed from Source SQL for logging , auditing , debugging needs
- -  Update the ingestion log and the CDC LSN table to store the latest sucessful LSN value for next run
+ -  Update the ingestion log and the CDC LSN table to store the latest successful LSN value for next run

 - Add the parameters required for the pipeline , all these parameters will be read from the control and the CDC version table